-- Public awareness and education about AMR and the correct indications of antibiotics as well as the risks associated with the overuse of antibiotics including AMR, microbiome, etc. - Research and development of guidelines on the best practice including POC CRP testing and sputum colour chart, particularly in primary care.
+- Public awareness and education about AMR and the correct indications of antibiotics as well as the risks associated with the overuse of antibiotics including AMR, microbiome, etc. - Research and development of guidelines on the best practice including point of care CRP testing and sputum colour chart, particularly in primary care.